TerminalAddict/loudas.com-website/_posts/2020-09-21-Springtime-arrives-in-2020.md

 ## Employment update
 Well, things came to an end at the ISP I was working for.
-And as such, right now (September 09) I'm not working full time.
+And as such, right now (September 21) I'm not working full time.

-One of the biggest annoyances was the job came with a 4x4, which was great for Snowboarding!
+One of the biggest annoyances about losing the job, was it came with a 4x4, which was great for Snowboarding!

-Alas I had to return the car.
+Alas, I had to return the car.
 So, I thought to myself: "Myself, you need your own 4x4".

 So sitting in a boat with Matt one day, he says "I'm friends with Aaron Keppler, he's part of [Keppler motors](https://keppler.co.nz/){: target="_blank"}".
 mean!!

 So Keppler offer me an amazing deal; trade my 4x2 Greatwall ute for a 4x4 Greatwall SUV.

-So the Ute went to a new home, and I came home with a Greatwall x200, the same year as my ute! and the same Kms as my ute!
+So the Ute went to a new home, and I came home with a Greatwall x200, the same year as my ute! and the same kms as my ute!
 {% include thumbnail.html img="greatwall-x200.jpg" %}

-Of course the sound system sucked in the x200 .. so a trip to [Mad Soundz](http://madsoundz.nz/){: target="_blank"} fixed that.
+Of course the sound system sucked in the x200 .. so a trip to James at [Mad Soundz](http://madsoundz.nz/){: target="_blank"} fixed that.
 {% include thumbnail.html img="x200_car_stereo.jpg" %}